 - Amusement Park Rides.
 Some amusement park rides may cause moments of lightheadedness.
 Taking these rides may help.

 Exercise # 2.
-John is interested in asking Beth to the senior prom that is about two months away.
+John is interested in asking Beth for the senior prom about two months away.
 He is afraid she may say no. He has built up his courage a couple of times to approach her.
-When he gets near her she looks at him and smiles.
+When he gets near her, she looks at him and smiles.
 He panics and looks down or away and then walks past her.

 What Joy should John select?